harkhinz/Ode-to-Base/README.md

 Holding the keys to innovation’s door.
 Not meant to divide or to gatekeep or guard,
 But to lower the barriers once rigid and hard.
+It whispered a promise to rethink the space,